Materials-Consortia/OPTIMADE/optimade.md

 * a 'single entry' endpoint
 * a general filtering 'all' endpoint that can search all entry types
 * an introspection 'info' endpoint
+* a 'databases' endpoint to discover all databases of the provider
 * a custom 'extensions' endpoint prefix

 These endpoints are documented below.